mabindy/2048project/testing_plan.md

   - Ensure merging two tiles results in a new tile with the combined value.
 - **Winning Condition**:
   - Verify that the game ends when a player reaches the `2048` tile before their opponent.
+- **Random Events**:
+  - Verify that random events trigger correctly and affect gameplay as intended.

 ### Logic Test Examples:
 - **Test Case**: Merging tiles of equal value.